SocialPass/socialpass/SELFHOST.md

 In order to configure the 3rd-party integrations, you can make changes to the `config/settings/integrations.py`.
 The individual options are discussed in the relevant sections below.
 More alternatives for each 3rd-party API are coming in the future.

-### AWS S3 (for media and file uploads)
+### Media storage (for file uploads)

-By default, SocialPass uses AWS S3 for handling media and file uploads.
+By default, SocialPass uses local disk storage for all media files.
+Therefore, you can see that the `media` is set to `"local"` in the `integrations.py` file.

+##### `config/settings/integrations.py`
+- **Alternatives**: Set `media` to anything other than `"local"` to use AWS S3.

+##### AWS S3

 Please read https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html to get started on AWS S3 by creating your bucket.
 After that, you need to set up the following environment variables:

 ```
 DJANGO_AWS_ACCESS_KEY_ID=